meyfa/ka-mensa-api/README.md

 ### Configuration

-Open up `src/config.ts` and configure to your liking.
+ka-mensa-api is configured exclusively via environment variables that need to be set before starting the server.
+The following variables are available:

+- `CACHE_DIRECTORY`: The path to a directory where downloaded plans should be stored, and where they should be served from.
+Defaults to a `cache/` inside the current working directory.
+- `SERVER_HOST`: The address to listen on, e.g. `::` (or `0.0.0.0`) for all
+  interfaces, `::1` (or `127.0.0.1`) for localhost only.
+Defaults to `::`.
+- `SERVER_PORT`: The port to listen on.
+Defaults to `8080`.
+- `CORS_ALLOWORIGIN`: Set this to a specific URL to allow CORS requests from that URL, or set to `*` to allow all origins.
+Defaults to no CORS headers.
+- `FETCH_INTERVAL`: The time between runs of the fetcher.
+Default: `6 hours`.
+- `FETCH_SOURCE`: The source to fetch plans from.
+Available options are `simplesite` and `jsonapi`.
+Default: `'simplesite'`.

+If using the `simplesite` source:

+- `SIMPLESITE_DAYS`: The number of days to fetch from the simplesite source.
+More may be fetched, depending on how many the server returns for the specific request.
+Default: `14`.

+If using the `jsonapi` source:

+- `JSONAPI_AUTH_USERNAME`: Credentials for JSON API authentication.
+- `JSONAPI_AUTH_PASSWORD`: Credentials for JSON API authentication.

 Notice that network options are rather limited.
-If you want HTTPS support or advanced embedding into existing domain structures, you will need to set up a reverse proxy, such as nginx.
+If you want HTTPS support or advanced embedding into existing domain structures, you will need to set up a reverse proxy such as nginx.

+### Data Source

 You might want to change the plan fetch source.
 This will not impact the API behavior but only how data is retrieved.
 There are two options available: